-Iliotibial band syndrome (ITBS) is the most common cause of lateral knee pain in runners, related to repetitive friction of the iliotibial band (ITB) sliding over the lateral femoral epicondyle.
+Iliotibial band syndrome is the most common cause of lateral knee pain in runners.

 Runners predisposed to this injury are typically in a phase of over-training and often have underlying weakness of the hip abductor muscle.
 Male runners may exhibit kinematic faults such as increased hip internal rotation and knee varus, and weakness in the external rotator muscles of the hip.
 Female runners may exhibit increased hip adduction and knee internal rotation, and abnormal iliotibial band strain and strain rate.

-In the acute phase, treatment includes activity modification, ice, nonsteroidal anti-inflammatory drugs (NSAIDs), and corticosteroid injection in cases of severe pain or swelling.
+In the acute phase, treatment includes activity modification, ice, and nonsteroidal anti-inflammatory drugs.
+Offer a combined local anesthetic and corticosteroid injection if severe pain or swelling.

-During the subacute phase, emphasis is on stretching of the ITB and soft-tissue therapy for any myofascial restrictions.
+During the subacute phase, emphasis is on stretching of the iliotibial band and soft-tissue therapy for any myofascial restrictions.

 The recovery phase focuses on a series of exercises to improve hip abductor strength and integrated movement patterns.
 The final return to running phase is begun with an every-other-day program, starting with easy sprints and avoidance of hill training with a gradual increase in frequency and intensity.